pcarbo/lbfgsb-matlab/README.md

 directory) and the include directory.
 You will need those paths for steps below.

-Additionally you will need all the necessary tools, libs and header files to compile MEX files:
+Additionally you will need the Octave development tools, libs and header files to compile MEX files:

     sudo apt-get install liboctave-dev